 Before placing your loved one in a nursing home, take time to fully vet the facility.
 It is your right to ask questions, read reviews, and take note of conditions.
 When you visit, look for how the staff are interacting with the existing residents.
 Pay attention to how the facility smells, particularly outside of the common rooms.
 Is it hard to find nurses or other staff members?
 (It shouldn’t be).
 Do you frequently hear call bells ringing out for extended periods of time?
 Do you see trays of cold food around (all signs of understaffing).
 Also, continue to pay attention after a family member is admitted.
 Make sure that you are familiar and remain watchful for the signs of all types of abuse discussed above.
 It is also helpful to have as much open communication with your loved one as possible.
 If you suspect the abuse of any elders in a nursing home, bring it to the attention of the facility’s administration and the director of nursing, and contact an experienced nursing home abuse lawyer in NJ.

 Elder abuse is seldom obvious.
 Abuse includes deprivation of needed goods and services, denial of access to hygienic conditions, etc., and frequently does not give rise to obvious signs of harm (such as bruising).
-Your loved one may have injuries you can’t see, including emotional injuries or exploitation.
+Your loved one may also have suffered harm which you can’t see, such as emotional injuries or financial exploitation.
 A nursing home abuse lawyer in NJ, like the expert team at Davis & Brusca, LLC, may be able to give you some tips to help you better guard your family from elder abuse.

 The American Association of Retired Persons recently found that only one in 14 cases of elder abuse are reported to authorities.
 Frequently, this is because the abuse victim is unwilling or unable to make a report.
 They may fear for their safety if they file allegations, since their abusers work where they live, or they may simply lack the physical or mental capacity to lodge a report.

 Physical abuse is only one type of abuse.
 But there are many others.
 Examples of other types of abuse include:

-Each of these forms of abuse may not produce any obvious signs of abuse on your loved one.
+Bear in mind that many of these forms of abuse may occur without obvious signs of abuse on your loved one.
 Stay vigilant and help keep your family safe!

 Everyone wants to believe elder abuse won’t happen to their loved one.
 But the fact of the matter is that elder abuse can happen to ANYONE, no matter how strong or savvy they are.